sachin1092/GlowPadView/README.md

 GlowPadView Library
 ====

-The GlowPadView library is basically Android's Lock Ring (way of screen-unlocking and alarm dismissing), now extended to work on Gingerbread using Jake Wharton's NineOldAndorids Library.
+The GlowPadView library is the perfect Swipe-To-Act nostalgia widget!
+Android Ice Cream Sandwich's Lock Ring (way of screen-unlocking and alarm dismissing), now extended to be imported on any modern Android project.

 ![Example image](https://raw.githubusercontent.com/sachin1092/GlowPadView/master/example.png)